geode-sdk/docs/getting-started-new/ide-setup.md

 Now if you run `CMake: Configure`, assuming you have Geode properly installed, the include errors should go away.

 If the errors still persist, try building the mod with `CMake: Build`.
-If the build is succesful but the errors don't disappear, try restarting VS Code.
+If the build is successful but the errors don't disappear, try restarting VS Code.

 # Visual Studio
 TODO